Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Lattice based cryptography

 \section{Lattice based cryptography}

-The security of lattice-based schemes relies on two NP-hard problems, which are expected to be intractable on a quantum computer, and which we explain next.
+The security of lattice-based schemes relies on two problems which are expected to be intractable on a quantum computer, as we explain next.
 By length, we mean Euclidean length, denoted $||\phantom{a}||$.

-By a lattice we understand, from now on, a finitely generated additive subgroup of $\mathbb{R}^n$.
-When the rank of a finitely generated abelian group is $n$, the lattice is said to have full rank.
+\begin{defn}A lattice in $\mathbb{R}^n$ is a pair $(\Lambda,\rho)$ where $\Lambda$ is a finitely generated and free subgroup of the additive group $(\mathbb{R}^n,+)$ and $\rho:\Lambda \to \mathbb{Z}^n$ is an isomorphism.
+We denote by $\lambda_1(\Lambda)$ the minimal length among the set of non-zero elements of $\Lambda$. \end{defn} Notice that our definition has implicit the feature of being of full rank.
+There are more general definitions but this will be enough for us.